 Spend 30 minutes immersed in the ancient practise of mummification.
 At the Mummification Museum it’s not about the beauty of coffin carvings or the messages being sent from the grave inscribed in hieroglyphics.
 Learn all about the bandages, ointments, knives and tools Egyptian mummifiers used to do their work.

 10. The Torture Museum – Amsterdam, Netherlands

 Integral to tourism, education and national identity or simple meeting places, museums are many things to us.
-International Museum Day is celebrated on 18th May each year with many of the world’s most prestigious and valuable national collections offering free entry or hosting events to mark the day.
+International Museum Day is celebrated on 18th May each year.
+Many of the world’s most prestigious and valuable national collections offer free entry or host events to mark the day.
 Make sure you find out what’s going on near you!

 Inspired to go and see some of these offbeat museums?
 You can visit many of the destinations featured with us, head to our website for further information and tour listings.